 Before requesting a face-to-face appointment with a SHIIP counselor to discuss your Medicare options, it is advised that you attend a “Welcome to Medicare” session.

 Monthly Welcome to Medicare Sessions

-To accommodate those still working, or if a daytime meeting is not convenient, the Shepherd's Center holds sessions on the first Tuesday evening of most months at various locations throughout Forsyth County from 5:30 p.m. - 7:30 p.m.
+To accommodate those still working, or if a daytime meeting is not convenient, the Shepherd's Center holds sessions once a month at various locations throughout Forsyth County from 5:30 p.m. - 7:30 p.m.
 See the link below for the next workshop and location.
-SEE FLYER FOR NEXT SESSION (April 3rd).
+SEE FLYER FOR NEXT SESSION (May 15).
 You may also register online at firstname.lastname@example.org.